montlkn/Jink_V1/docs/XP_SYSTEM_V2.md

 # XP & Rewards System V2 - Deep Integration Design

+## Navigation Migration Notes
+- Replaced `ProfileDetail` wiring with the new profile feature (`src/features/profile`).
+- Consolidated all navigation into `src/navigation/Stack.tsx`; the former nested walk navigator has been removed.
+- Routes and deep links now route through `src/navigation/routes.ts` and `src/navigation/linking.ts` respectively.

 ## Core Philosophy
 XP is the **universal currency of architectural mastery**, not just a side feature.
 Every interaction earns XP, and XP unlocks everything.